Hutton's shearwater: Distribution

 These birds live entirely at sea except when breeding.
-During the September–March (spring and summer) breeding season, adults migrate to New Zealand waters; there have been individual sightings around the entire New Zealand coast, but most birds are feeding off the eastern South Island, especially between Cook Strait and Banks Peninsula.
+During the September–March (spring and summer) breeding season, adults migrate to New Zealand waters.
+There have been individual sightings around the entire New Zealand coast, but most birds feed off the eastern South Island, especially between Cook Strait and Banks Peninsula.
 Large flocks can be seen off the Kaikōura coast during summer.
 Outside the breeding season, they are mostly found in Australian waters.
-Geo-locators fitted on young birds revealed some circumnavigate Australia in an anti-clockwise direction in the 4–5 years leading up to sexual maturity.
+Geo-locators fitted on young birds revealed that some circumnavigate Australia in an anti-clockwise direction in the 4–5 years leading up to sexual maturity.